 Interested in running for city office?
-The Candidate Services Unit (CSU) is here to help.
-CSU liaisons are trained to assist campaigns with the getting started process, and can help answer any questions you may have.
+Candidate Services is here to help.
+Candidate Services Liaisons are trained to assist campaigns with the getting started process and can help answer any questions you may have.

-Prior to raising or spending money, you must complete these three steps.
+Prior to raising or spending money, you must complete the following steps.

 EIN numbers are assigned to corporations, partnerships, political committees, and other entities for tax filing and reporting purposes.
 It is mandatory for registering a committee and opening a bank account.
 You may apply for and obtain an EIN directly from the Internal Revenue Service website or by calling (800) 829-1040 for assistance.

-Once you have completed the steps above, you can register your committee with the CFB.
+Once you have completed the steps above, you are ready to begin fundraising and campaigning.